CARES Act funding is closed.

 Learn More

 Students will receive payment by direct deposit.
-Any student applying for CARES grant assistance must ensure their direct deposit designation in Texan Connect is accurate.
+Any student applying for CRRSAA grant assistance must ensure their direct deposit designation in Texan Connect is accurate.
 If a student does not have a direct deposit designation a check will be mailed out.
 It will take longer for the student to receive funds if they do not have a direct deposit designation.

 No. This is an emergency grant to help you manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid you have or may be eligible to receive.

 Per the IRS, these funds are not taxable; however, this also means that no deduction or credit can be claimed on them.
+Also, it is uncertain the impact of reporting of funds that are applied to your account to cover tuition and fees.
+There could be implications in reporting on the 2021 IRS Form 1098-T (Tuition Statement).

-Read the Student Memo sent on April 28, 2020.
+Read the Student Memo sent on February 8, 2021.

 Have questions or need assistance?
 Our staff is here to help.